POST CONFERENCE - CENTRAL JAPAN

 Embark on a journey through Central Japan, where each of our chosen stops offers a unique allure.
 Nagoya is a vibrant city that seamlessly blends modern innovation with rich historical heritage, making it a must-visit for those who appreciate both the past and the future.
-Inuyama enchants with its timeless charm and serene atmosphere, perfect for experiencing the essence of ancient Japan.
 Kanazawa captivates with its exquisite blend of historical elegance and natural beauty, offering a tranquil escape into Japan's cultural heart.
+Kyoto is a timeless tapestry of ancient temples, serene gardens and vibrant traditions woven into the heart of Japan.
 This tour promises a harmonious mix of cultural richness and scenic splendor, creating unforgettable memories.

 Nagoya